 If you’ve been trying to understand how a particular company has succeeded, reading and analyzing their content is your best bet.

 So yes, you need to learn how to develop custom content.
-By studying this guide, you’ll find it a lot easier to create.
+By studying this guide, you’ll find it a lot easier to create content that attracts readers and customers.

-Wordstream’s software helps you research long-tail keywords with little or no significant competition in the Google Display Networks and Google search engine.
+Wordstream’s software helps you research long-tail keywords that have little or no significant competition in the Google Display Networks and Google search engine.

 17. The Advanced Guide to SEO